-Supportive therapy is a type of psychotherapy that focuses on providing support to patients who are struggling with mental health issues.
-It is designed to provide a therapeutic alliance to patients in order to alleviate symptoms that are caused by a wide range of mental health issues.
-This type of therapy can be extremely beneficial for those who are afraid to discuss their problems openly or feel like they don’t have anyone to talk to.
+Supportive therapy is a type of psychotherapy that focuses strongly on the therapeutic alliance between a Licensed Clinical Psychologist and the client.
+By cultivating a supportive, non-judgemental, empathic, and compassionate environment with the patient, a Licensed Clinical Psychologist empowers the patient to manage symptoms, restore relation to reality, and utilize positive coping mechanisms to target their mental health issues.
+This type of treatment can be extremely beneficial for those who are afraid to discuss their problems openly or feel like they don’t have anyone to talk to.

 What Can I Expect From This Type of Therapy?

-When you begin supportive therapy, you can expect to be paired with a therapist who will work with you one-on-one.
-This therapist will provide support to you as you discuss your mental health issues and work through them.
+When you begin supportive therapy, you can expect to be paired with a psychologist who will work with you one-on-one.
+This psychologist will provide support to you as you discuss your mental health issues and work through them.

 How Does Supportive Therapy Work?

-The goal of supportive therapy is to provide a therapeutic alliance that will help to alleviate symptoms caused by mental health issues.
-This type of therapy works by providing a supportive environment for patients in which they can openly discuss their problems and feelings.
-The therapist will work with the patient to develop goals and strategies that will help them to overcome their mental health issues.
+The goal of supportive therapy is to create a nurturing and healing foundation that encourages patients to openly discuss their problems, establishing rapport, and the therapeutic alliance that will help to alleviate symptoms caused by mental health issues.
+The psychologist will work with the patient to develop goals and strategies that will help them to overcome their mental health issues.

 Benefits of Supportive Therapy